paulballesty/paulymer/README.md

 paulymer
 ========

-A project to test polymer
+A project to test the [polymer-project](http://www.polymer-project.org/)